LAC-mockup-pages/mockups-fork/agency-IELCE-partners/README.md

-# lac-agency-LiteracyZone-Partners
+# lac-agency-IET/IELCE-Partners

-Agency Literacy Zone Partners - Option 2
+Agency IET/IELCE Partners
+On hold as of 2/4/2020: guide lines to be refined per State Ed.